You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [10:39]

 Dying to the past, dying to all our plans, hopes, and expectations.
-It is as if to sit among our ruins, our pain, and to let go of everything.
-All our reference points.
-I was told that once, during a seishin, Suzuki Roshi suddenly shouted out, Just die!
+It is as if to sit among our ruins, our pain, and to let go of everything. all our reference points.
+I was told that once during a Seishin, Suzuki Roshi suddenly shouted out, Just die!
 Even enlightenment won't save you now.
-So today, let us, breath after breath, let go of our usual strategies.
-Let go of hatching plans, and let go of even trying to brace our hearts against the raw and terrifying edge of existence.
+So today, let us, breath after breath, Let go of our usual strategies.
+Let go of hatching plans and let go of even trying to brace our hearts against the raw and terrifying edge of existence.

-Let us remember that on Vulture Peak the Buddha held up a flower, and Mahakasyapa smiled.
-A single flower, one smile, and the whole universe bloomed.
-A single flower, and the universe blooms.
-It's called Shobogenzo, the true treasury of the Dharmai.
+Just remember that on Vulture Peak, the Buddha held up a flower, and Mahakasyapa smiled.
+A single flower, one smile and the whole universe bloomed.
+A single flower and the universe blooms.
+It's called Shobo Genzo.
+The true treasury of the Dharma.
 And that true treasury has come all the way down through the centuries to us here today.
-What good fortune, what good fortune.
+What good fortune What good fortune.
 The last poem.
 I used to want buyers for my words.
 Now I wish someone would buy me away from words.
+I've made a lot of charmingly profound images with this saint or that father famous for their icons.

-I've made a lot of charmingly profound images with this saint or that father, famous for their icons.
 I'm so tired of what I've been doing.
 Then one image came without form and I quit.
 Look for someone else to tend the shop.
 I'm out of the image making business.
 Finally I know the freedom of madness.
-A random image arrives, I scream, get out!
+A random image arrives.
+I scream, get out!
 It disintegrates.
 Only love.
 Only the holder the flag fits into.
-And wind.
+And when.
 No flag.
 Rumi, born 1207 in Afghanistan.
 Thank you.
-Now, I would prefer that we don't engage in questions and answers today.
+I would prefer that we don't engage in questions and answers today.

 [15:09]